 Be sure your radio voltage and polarity matches your car.
 This radio is built for 12 volt negative ground systems only!
-If your vehicle has the original 6 volt electrical system the radio can be operated with a voltage booster, but with reduced power output.
 The radio has several protection circuits to help prevent serious damage from wiring errors and power faults in the vehicle electrical system.
 Never use a fuse rated for more than 10 Amps!